 Mixing it up at work

 For those whose jobs require them to sit, it may seem like a no-win situation.
-The fact is, however, that standing desks can be your friend--and so can your chair.
+The fact is, however, that standing desks can be your friend (see standing desk options here) - and so can your chair.
 The solution is to maintain movement between each position.

 The University of Waterloo’s Department of Kinesiology has said that the ideal sit-stand ratio lies somewhere between 1:1 and 1:3.
 According to them, avoiding back pain means moving early and moving often.
 Keeping this in mind is the best way to reap the benefits of your standing desk if you have one.